dcharb78/UFRFv2/UFRF_Sonoluminescence/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+This repository is dedicated to the public domain under CC0 1.0 Universal.
+By contributing, you agree that your contributions will be dedicated to the public domain as well, waiving all copyright and related rights to the extent possible under law.